-A 5-year-old spayed female Bedlington terrier was admitted to a local hospital with a lingual mass.
-The patient showed recurrent sublingual mass with rupture and peripheral muscle invasion (Fig. 1A).
-Immediate glossectomy was performed, and the sample was immediately fixed in 10% neutral buffered formalin for histopathological examination (Fig.1B).
-The mass had an elastic to firm texture, and the cut-surface was greasy and exhibited white-to-greyish color (Fig. 1C).
-After thorough processing, the sample was embedded in paraffin and sectioned for microscopic and immunohistochemical examination.
+A 5-year-old spayed female Bedlington Terrier was admitted to a local veterinary hospital for evaluation of a lingual mass.
+The patient presented with a recurrent sublingual mass exhibiting rupture and peripheral muscle invasion (Figure 1A).
+Immediate glossectomy was performed, and the excised tissue was promptly fixed in 10% neutral-buffered formalin for histopathological examination (Figure 1B).
+Grossly, the mass displayed an elastic to firm consistency, and the cut surface appeared greasy with a white-to-greyish coloration (Figure 1C).
+Following routine processing, the specimen was embedded in paraffin and sectioned for microscopic and immunohistochemical analyses.

-In the superficial part of the mass, proliferation of well-differentiated adipocytes infiltrating the muscle layer was observed, indicating infiltrative lipoma (Fig. 2A).
-However, in the deeper part of the mass, adipocytes underwent malignant transformation, replacing the muscle layer of the tongue (Fig. 2B).
-Several lipoblasts were identified along the adipocytes showing malignancy (Figure 2C).
-Instead of forming mature adipose tissue, the neoplastic cells showed irregular growth, forming sheet and bundles (Fig. 2C-E).
-The neoplastic adipocytes had ovoid-to-spindle nuclei with high nuclear pleomorphism and mitotic counts (Figure 2C-E).
-The cytoplasmic vacuoles were stained red in Oil-Red-O staining, indicating its adipocyte origin (Figure 3A-C).
-Immunohistochemistry was performed for the differential diagnosis of soft tissue sarcomas.
-The following antibodies were used: anti-S100 (S100, rabbit polyclonal, 1:5000, ab11428; Abcam), anti-CD34 (CD34, mouse monoclonal, 1:50, sc-74499, Santa Cruz Biotechnology), and anti-desmin (mouse monoclonal, 1:200, sc-23879; Santa Cruz Biotechnology).
-Deparaffinized slides were incubated with 3% hydrogen peroxide in methanol and steamed with 10 mmol/L citric acid buffer for antigen retrieval.
-After cooling, the slides were incubated with blocking solution (Life Technologies, Frederick, MD, USA) for 1h at room temperature and primary antibody overnight at 4℃.
-Then the slides were incubated with a broad-spectrum secondary antibody and streptavidin-horseradish peroxidase conjugate (Life Technologies, Frederick, MD, USA).
-Diaminobenzidine (Vector Laboratories, Burlingame, CA, USA) was used for the visualization of the antigen-antibody complex.
-The slides were counterstained with 10% hematoxylin.
-The neoplastic spindle cells showed positivity for S100 (Figure 3D) and were negative for CD34 and desmin (Figure 3E, F).
+Histopathological examination revealed proliferation of well-differentiated adipocytes infiltrating the muscle layer in the superficial portion of the mass, consistent with infiltrative lipoma (Figure 2A).
+However, in the deeper regions, adipocytes demonstrated malignant transformation, extensively replacing the muscle layer of the tongue (Figure 2B).
+Numerous lipoblasts were identified among the malignant adipocytes (Figure 2C).
+Rather than forming mature adipose tissue, the neoplastic cells exhibited irregular growth patterns, forming sheets and bundles (Figure 2C–E).
+The neoplastic adipocytes possessed ovoid-to-spindle-shaped nuclei with marked nuclear pleomorphism and increased mitotic activity (Figure 2C–E).
+Oil Red O staining demonstrated red cytoplasmic vacuolation, confirming the adipocytic origin of the neoplastic cells (Figure 3A–C).
+Immunohistochemical analysis was undertaken to facilitate the differential diagnosis of soft tissue sarcomas.
+The following primary antibodies were employed: anti-S100 (rabbit polyclonal, 1:5000, ab11428; Abcam), anti-CD34 (mouse monoclonal, 1:50, sc-74499; Santa Cruz Biotechnology), and anti-desmin (mouse monoclonal, 1:200, sc-23879; Santa Cruz Biotechnology).
+Deparaffinized sections were treated with 3% hydrogen peroxide in methanol and subjected to antigen retrieval by steaming in 10 mmol/L citric acid buffer.
+Following cooling, sections were incubated with blocking solution (Life Technologies, Frederick, MD, USA) for 1 hour at room temperature, then with the primary antibodies overnight at 4°C. Subsequently, the sections were incubated with a broad-spectrum secondary antibody and streptavidin–horseradish peroxidase conjugate (Life Technologies, Frederick, MD, USA).
+Visualization of antigen–antibody complexes was achieved using diaminobenzidine (Vector Laboratories, Burlingame, CA, USA), followed by counterstaining with 10% hematoxylin.
+Immunohistochemical evaluation revealed that the neoplastic spindle cells were positive for S100 (Figure 3D) and negative for CD34 and desmin (Figure 3E, F).

 Discussion

-Lingual neoplasms account for only 2-4% of canine oropharyngeal neoplasms [Dennis et al., 2006].
-The most prevalent lingual neoplasms are melanoma (23-30%) and squamous cell carcinoma (13-18%) [Dennis et al., 2006; Riker & Rissi, 2024].
-Lingual lipomas and liposarcomas account for 2.3-2.7% and 0.2-2% of canine lingual neoplasms, respectively [Dennis et al., 2006; Riker & Rissi, 2024].
-Canine tongue is mainly composed of skeletal muscle with minimal adipose content, and lingual adipocytic tumors have been described sporadically [Barrantes Murillo et al., 2024].
+Lingual neoplasms represent only 2–4% of canine oropharyngeal neoplasms [Dennis et al., 2006].
+Among these, melanoma (23–30%) and squamous cell carcinoma (13–18%) are the most prevalent [Dennis et al., 2006; Riker & Rissi, 2024].
+Lingual lipomas and liposarcomas account for 2.3–2.7% and 0.2–2% of canine lingual neoplasms, respectively [Dennis et al., 2006; Riker & Rissi, 2024].
+Given that the canine tongue is primarily composed of skeletal muscle with minimal adipose tissue, lingual adipocytic tumors have been reported only sporadically [Barrantes Murillo et al., 2024].

-In the present case, well-differentiated adipocytes infiltrating the lingual muscle layer was the primary observation, indicating infiltrative lipoma.
-In the deeper layer of the mass, however, the neoplastic adipocytes underwent malignant transformation and became pleomorphic showing prominent nuclei.
-The dedifferentiated adipocytes totally replaced the lingual muscle layer accompanying neovascularization and necrosis.
-Poorly differentiated liposarcoma should be distinguished from other soft-tissue sarcomas such as fibrosarcoma, leiomyosarcoma, rhabdomyosarcoma, hemangiosarcoma or lipomatous hemangiopericytoma.
-Fibrosarcoma, hemangiosarcoma, and lipomatous hemangiopericytoma were ruled out due to positive S100 and negative CD34 immunoreactivity.
-The neoplastic cells were negative to desmin immunostaining, ruling out myocytic tumors.
-Oil-Red-O staining confirmed lipid droplets of the cytoplasmic vacuoles of the neoplastic cells.
+In the present case, the primary histological finding was well-differentiated adipocytes infiltrating the lingual muscle layer, consistent with infiltrative lipoma.
+However, in the deeper portion of the mass, neoplastic adipocytes exhibited malignant transformation, characterized by pleomorphism and prominent nuclear atypia.
+These dedifferentiated adipocytes completely replaced the lingual muscle layer and were associated with neovascularization and necrosis.
+Differential diagnosis included poorly differentiated liposarcoma and other soft tissue sarcomas such as fibrosarcoma, leiomyosarcoma, rhabdomyosarcoma, hemangiosarcoma, and lipomatous hemangiopericytoma.
+Fibrosarcoma, hemangiosarcoma, and lipomatous hemangiopericytoma were excluded based on positive S100 and negative CD34 immunoreactivity.
+Negative desmin immunostaining ruled out myocytic tumors.
+Furthermore, Oil Red O staining confirmed the presence of lipid droplets within the cytoplasmic vacuoles of the neoplastic cells.